sanjeevkumar761/semantic-kernel-agentic-examples/README.md

 ## Example Use Case

-This example can be adapted for scenarios where conversational agents need to maintain and update state dynamically, such as customer support bots, virtual assistants, or interactive simulations.
+This example can be adapted for scenarios where AI agents need to maintain and update state dynamically, such as enterprise business processes and workflows.